lilyinstarlight/zmk-nix/readme.md

-# zmk-config
+# zmk-nix

-Configuration files and build system for generating ZMK firmware to use on my Sofle RGB (Keyhive variant)
+Build system and configuration files for generating and building ZMK firmware to use on my Sofle RGB (Keyhive variant)

+I might even document it one day!